 With at least 12 eateries within a few steps of the Explorer Bus stop and railway station, this is a convenient place to get a snack at the start of your day, or a meal and a beer to celebrate a full day of exploring.

-Some of our favourite spots here include Bamboo Box for good value Asian food (show your Explorer Bus Pass for a discount on your meal), Mountain Ridges for breakfasts and cafe food, Upbeet for vegetarian and vegan dishes (and awesome iced coffee and chai) in hip surroundings, and Papadinos for pizza.
+Some of our favourite spots here include Bamboo Box for good value Asian food, Sushi & Co> for delicious fresh sushi and quality Japanese, <strong>Mountain Ridges for breakfasts and cafe food, Gazi Chargrill for authentic Turkish Kebab, Felafel wraps and Gozleme, and Papadinos for pizza.

 There are a couple of good pubs here too – the Old City Bank and the Station Bar both serve a range of craft beers and good food.

 Down at the bottom of Katoomba’s main shopping street you’ll find another cluster of cheap and cheerful places to eat.
 This is a good place to head for dinner, or a convenient place to stop when you’re visiting the Street Art Walk, Blue Mountains Cultural Centre and World Heritage Exhibition.

 It's also very close to our Stop 2 – so you can head down here for lunch and jump straight on the next bus when you're ready to go on exploring.

 There’s a huge variety of food from all over the world here – Korean, Malaysian, Indian, Japanese, Thai, Sushi, Chinese – as well as typical café food.
 The Explorer Bus drops you off right in the middle of it all.